-Physics Mentor | B.Tech Student, IIT Madras | Updated on - May 24, 2026
+Physics Mentor, IIT Madras | Updated on - Jun 28, 2026

 CBSE Weightage:7 marks, usually one 5-mark derivation on capacitor energy or dielectric effect plus one short answer on equipotential surfaces.

-JEE Main Weightage: 3 to 4 percent, with two questions per shift on series-parallel combinations and energy stored.
+JEE Main Weightage: 3 to 4 per cent, with two questions per shift on series-parallel combinations and energy stored.

 Exercise Breakdown for NCERT Solutions for Class 12 Physics Chapter 2